ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-migration.markdown

 {NOTE: }

-Databases can be migrated between any two instances of RavenDB, including migration between on-premises and cloud servers, and between [different RavenDB versions](../migration/client-api/introduction).
+Databases can be migrated between any two instances of RavenDB, including migration between on-premises and cloud servers and between [different RavenDB versions](../migration/client-api/introduction).

 * In this page
   * [Import From Live RavenDB instance](cloud-migration#import-from-live-ravendb-instance)